Does your city have a long-range downtown plan?

 Vibrant Downtown Strategy #2

-Establish a regularly occurring public event with showcasing downtown merchants, music, and food.
+Establish a regularly occurring public event that showcases downtown merchants, music, and food.

 Ongoing public events help drive positive awareness of your city’s downtown.
 Bringing people from your entire city downtown on a regular basis, once a week or even just once a month, serves to make citizens aware of the unique amenities that exist in the central part of their community.